 We currently have a 1st XI which plays in the Bristol & District Division 5, a 2nd XI in Division 13 and a Sunday 3rd XI, playing in the North Somerset Conference Division 4, which allows young players to make the transition to 40 over cricket alongside some experienced players.

 New players are always welcome.
 Barrow Gurney prides itself on developing all players and, in particular, we have a growing number of girl and women cricketers, two of whom have gone on to represent Somerset at county age group cricket and one who has represented the county in the County Championship.
 In 2018 we opened a female changing room in recognition of the part that women cricketers play in all our teams.
 Training for adults takes place at the ground 6.30 to 8.30pm on Tuesday evenings in the summer.

 - Promotion to Division 4 within 3 years for the First XI.

 - Promotion to Division 12 within 3 years for the Second XI.

 - To continue having a Sunday 3rd XI for those not selected on Saturday and to develop young players playing competitive, but friendly cricket.

 - A playing squad of 40 players minimum, none of whom are paid for playing matches.

-- A high level of coaching/practicing, particularly for juniors, provided by suitably qualified coaches with club players encouraged to take up coaching qualifications.
+- A high level of coaching/practicing, provided by suitably qualified coaches with club players encouraged to take up coaching qualifications.